 Take one of our clients, a multi-state hydroponics retailer, for example.
 This retailer, tired of being disinvited to bank with one institution after another, sought our assistance in establishing sustainable compliant banking.
 They felt constrained in their advertising, website and in-store promotions as well, avoiding mentioning cannabis to avoid being flagged by their bank or merchant processor.
 Plus on numerous occasions, they felt obliged to decline large cash orders from business customers to avoid any red flags with their bank.

-Fincann was able to resolve all these issues by introducing them to friendly, compliant bankers that welcomed and partnered with them, eliminating the stress of waiting for the next shoe to drop.
-The move also released them of previous marketing restraints so they could publicly and transparently engage their business customers via trade shows, in-store promos, educational events and advertising at multiple touch points.
+Fincann resolved all these issues by introducing the client to friendly, compliant bankers that welcomed their business and partnered with them, eliminating the stress of waiting for the next shoe to drop.
+The move also released them of previous marketing restraints so they could publicly and transparently engage their business customers via trade shows, in-store promos, educational events and advertising at multiple touchpoints.

-The best practice to assure a stable banking relationship in any event would be to at least direct all revenue from licensed marijuana-related businesses (MRBs) into a compliant, transparent bank account.
+The best practice to assure a stable banking relationship is to at least direct all revenue from licensed marijuana-related businesses (MRBs) into a compliant, transparent bank account.
 If preferred, the balance of your business could compliantly remain with your current financial institution.